0xemgy/motor_control_ecu/README.md

 - generating graphs takes long, for analysis only minimal html is generated, and this only because it is needed for proper checking
 - a doxygen generation for documentation should have a different doxyfile

+#### html report generator
+- add error handling
+- check race conditions when analyze_all (xml dump files in lizard output)
+- use xml lizard output, get max settings from somewhere
+  - csv output does not contain totals/averages/per file state, only per function
+  - no max allowed NLOC etc neither in csv nor in xml
+- improve memory tables with expand/collapse + seciton/region sizes just like STM32CubeIDE

 #### iwyu
-- can't be built with clang 18 windows built because of hard Visual Studio dependency
+- can't be built with clang 18 windows built because of assembly file to big, with clang 19 because of missing function
 - maybe use an old version back when binaries where provided (very old, probably very buggy)

 #### lizard